Springfield catalogs some of its history

 In this case, however, the form followed the function.
 Criteria for each of the various evaluative categories are vague or contradictory or nonexistent.
 (There is no stated standard of age, for example, even though there are no post-World War II structures considered.)
 The system suffers too from conceptual incoherence typical of volunteer groups.
 For example, one can argue that the Federal Building does not have national historical significance (as the SHSC alleges) merely because it is the national government that owns it.

-And while John Palmer and Richard Yates; and Pierre Menard may have been significant figures in state history, that in itself does not make Statehouse statues of them significant.
+And while John Palmer and Richard Yates and Pierre Menard may have been significant figures in state history, that in itself does not make the statues of them on the statehouse lawn significant.
 Yet those statues—none of them conspicuous works of art—are on the initial list, along with those of Lincoln and Douglas and Szaton’s hopelessly romanticized coal miner.
 This mistaking of the singer for the song runs throughout the registry process.
 I would like to see Washington Park on the registry.
 (Not so strange; Paul Goldberger points out that the two best architectural landmarks in New York City, the Brooklyn Bridge and Central Park, are not buildings.)
 It deserves to be included, not because it was named after old George, but because of its value as a piece of design and its local associations.

 Would that one could say as much about the SHSC.
 Error is piled upon error in the registry project, like bricks in a wall.
 (Even including the name.
 “Register” is usually preferred to “registry” to describe such a catalog.)
 Even if one knew absolutely nothing about the group—a condition endured, so far without complaint, by probably 98 percent of the city—one could draw an accurate portrait of the membership from its collective judgment on the historical or cultural significance of these structures.
 The Kumler Methodist Church earned no points for local historical significance while St. Paul’s Episcopal Church did, which says more about the panel’s views of the relative merits of Methodists and Episcopalians than it does about the churches.
 The Ferguson house on North Fifth is cited as historically significant for no other apparent reason than it was once lived in by a socially prominent banker—harmless enough flattery, except that no home of a miner, mayor, or even newspaperman was similarly honored.
 A house on South Sixth even earned a point for minor cultural significance because it was sold to the founder of the Sangamo Club in 1882!